flutter/packages/packages/flutter_lints/README.md

 ## Adding new lints

-Please file a [lint proposal] issue to suggest that an existing lint rule should be added to this packages.
+Please file a [lint proposal] issue to suggest that an existing lint rule should be added to this package.
 The benefits and risks of adding a lint should be discussed on that issue with all stakeholders involved.
 The suggestions will be reviewed periodically (typically once a year).
 Following a review, the package will be updated with all lints that made the cut.